 - Pervasive developmental disorder not otherwise specified

 Across various clinics and treatment areas, clinicians were not consistently applying these separate diagnoses.
 DSM-5 provides a new, accurate way of diagnosing autism-related disorders.

 The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) no longer includes Asperger’s syndrome as a separate diagnosis.
 Instead, it includes the characteristics of Asperger’s syndrome within the broader category of the autism spectrum.
 Patients diagnosed with any of the four pervasive developmental disorders should still meet the criteria for ASD in DSM-5.

-DSM does not outline treatment for ASD but it does recognize that determining an accurate diagnosis is the practitioner’s first step in creating a treatment plan.
+The DSM does not outline treatment for ASD, but it does recognize that determining an accurate diagnosis is the practitioner’s first step in creating a treatment plan.

-An experienced professional can make reliable diagnosis by the time the patient is two years old but, because of the wide spectrum of ASD, many children with ASD do not receive a diagnosis until they are much older.
-This means many children are not getting the early treatment they need for a successful outcome.
+An experienced professional can make a reliable diagnosis by the time the patient is two years old, but, because of the wide spectrum of ASD, many children with ASD do not receive a diagnosis until they are much older.
+This means many children are not getting the early treatment they need for the various challenges of autism.